sjl/.plan/README.markdown

 is the Nano: that's plugged into my desktop monitor that I use for a KVM, so whenever I switch the computers or turn off the monitor it'll lock.
 I think that's a good enough mix of practicality and security for what I need.

+## 2018-07-20

+Finally got around to fixing StumpWM's frame splitting/removing/balancing.
+Got a work-in-progress/proof-of-concept PR at https://github.com/stumpwm/stumpwm/pull/481

+Debugged why my `scrot` keyboard shortcuts that work fine on Debian weren't working on my Ubuntu machine.
+It took a while because shell commands you run through StumpWM's key mappings have their output blackholed to god only knows where.
+Eventually I split the commands into a separate shell script and redirected all the output to a file (I should have done this much earlier), which let me see giblib complaining about the keyboard being busy.
+Once I found that error it led me to https://bbs.archlinux.org/viewtopic.php?id=86507 which shows a solution: add a `sleep 0.2` before the call to `scrot`.
+Jesus.